Auxiliary General Oceanographic Research (AGOR) Vessels, United States of America

 In October 2011, the ONR signed a contract with DCI to design and build the AGOR-27.
 DCI delivered initial training, support and training materials as part of the contract.

 The $74.1m deal included an option for the construction of a similar second vessel.
 ONR exercised this option for the second vessel, AGOR-28, in February 2012 increasing the contract value by $71m.

 American naval architect and marine engineering service provider Guido Perla & Associates (GPA) was commissioned to provide the basic design, regulatory design and detail / production design for the two vessels.

-The US Naval Sea Systems Command is providing design and construction management services for the project.
+The US Naval Sea Systems Command provided the design and construction management services for the project.